-The Depositary is J.P.
+The Trustee is J.P.
 Morgan SE - Dublin Branch which is the Irish branch of J.P.
 Morgan SE a European public company registered with the local court of Frankfurt am Main, Germany HRB number: 126056 with its registered office at TaunusTurm, Taunustor 1, Frankfurt am Main, 60310, Germany.
 J.P.
 Morgan SE is authorised and regulated by BaFin and is jointly supervised by the European Central Bank, BaFin and Deutsche Bundesbank.
-When acting as the depositary of the Fund through J.P.
+When acting as the Trustee of the Fund through J.P.
 Morgan SE - Dublin Branch, J.P.
 Morgan SE is also subject to regulation by the Central Bank.
-The ultimate parent company of the Depositary is J.P.
+The ultimate parent company of the Trustee is J.P.
 Morgan Chase & Co. incorporated in Delaware, USA.

-Operating through a network of sub-custodian banks, the Depositary offers clearing settlement and custody services world-wide.
+Operating through a network of sub-custodian banks, the Trustee offers clearing settlement and custody services world-wide.
 These agent banks are selected on a standard set of selection criteria taking into account credit rating, settlement and clearing expertise, communications sophistication, membership of local depositories and clearing agencies and price.
 All relationships are governed by written legal agreements and monitored against agreed service level accords.
 Services provided include safe keeping and registration, clearance and settlement income collection, corporate actions collection, trustee and compliance services and treasury.

-The duty of the Depositary is to provide safekeeping/custody, in respect of financial instruments required to be held in custody of the Fund in accordance with the provisions of the AIFM Legislation and the Trsut Deed and the verification of assets.
-The Depositary will also provide cashflow monitoring and oversight services in respect of the Fund's cash flows and subscriptions.
+The duty of the Trustee is to provide safekeeping/custody, in respect of financial instruments required to be held in custody of the Fund in accordance with the provisions of the AIFM Legislation and the Trsut Deed and the verification of assets.
+The Trustee will also provide cashflow monitoring and oversight services in respect of the Fund's cash flows and subscriptions.

-The Depositary will be obliged, inter alia, to ensure that the issue and repurchase of Units in the Fund is carried out in accordance with the relevant legislation and the Trust Deed.
-The Depositary will carry out the instructions of the Directors unless they conflict with the AIFM Legislation or the Trust Deed.
-The Depositary is also obliged to enquire into the conduct of the Fund in each financial year and report thereon to the Unitholders.
+The Trustee will be obliged, inter alia, to ensure that the issue and repurchase of Units in the Fund is carried out in accordance with the relevant legislation and the Trust Deed.
+The Trustee will carry out the instructions of the Directors unless they conflict with the AIFM Legislation or the Trust Deed.
+The Trustee is also obliged to enquire into the conduct of the Fund in each financial year and report thereon to the Unitholders.

-The Depositary has power to delegate the whole or any part of its custodial functions but its liability will not be affected by the fact that it has entrusted to a third party some or all of the assets in its safekeeping.
-In order for the Depositary to discharge its responsibility for assets entrusted to a third party, the Depositary must exercise care and diligence in the selection of such third parties as safekeeping agents so as to ensure they have and maintain the expertise, competence and standing appropriate to discharge their responsibilities as sub-custodians.
-The Depositary must maintain an appropriate level of supervision over third parties and make appropriate enquiries, periodically, to confirm that their obligations continue to be competently discharged.
+The Trustee has power to delegate the whole or any part of its custodial functions but its liability will not be affected by the fact that it has entrusted to a third party some or all of the assets in its safekeeping.
+In order for the Trustee to discharge its responsibility for assets entrusted to a third party, the Trustee must exercise care and diligence in the selection of such third parties as safekeeping agents so as to ensure they have and maintain the expertise, competence and standing appropriate to discharge their responsibilities as Sub-Custodian.
+The Trustee must maintain an appropriate level of supervision over third parties and make appropriate enquiries, periodically, to confirm that their obligations continue to be competently discharged.

-The Depositary is not involved directly or indirectly with the business affairs, organisation, sponsorship or management of the Fund and is responsible and liable only for the trustee and depositary services that it provides to the Fund pursuant to the Trust Deed.
+The Trustee is not involved directly or indirectly with the business affairs, organisation, sponsorship or management of the Fund and is responsible and liable only for the trustee services that it provides to the Fund pursuant to the Trust Deed and the custodian and depositary services that it provides pursuant to the Depositary Agreement.

-As each Portfolio may invest in markets where custodial and/or settlement systems are not fully developed, the assets of that Portfolio which are listed or traded in such markets and which have been entrusted to sub-custodians, in circumstances where the use of such subcustodians is necessary, may be exposed to risk in circumstances whereby the Depositary will have no liability.
+As each Portfolio may invest in markets where custodial and/or settlement systems are not fully developed, the assets of that Portfolio which are listed or traded in such markets and which have been entrusted to Sub-Custodians, in circumstances where the use of such Sub-Custodians is necessary, may be exposed to risk in circumstances whereby the Trustee will have no liability.
 Prospective investors are referred to the section "Risk Factors" in the Prospectus.